Up or down, the Transmitter sets a blistering pace

 It’s available in five distinct flavours, all seasoned with SRAM drivetrains and RockShox forks.
 And with prices starting at £999.99 for the entry-level Transmitter NX Recon, and going all the way up to the Transmitter XX1 Eagle Pike at £2,799, there’s a Sonder to suit every budget.

 The bike were testing here is second from the bottom, not that you’d know by looking at the specification.
 Like the other bike in test it gets as alloy frame but the head angle on the Transmitter is much slacker than its rivals.
-In fact, at 64.3° it wouldn’t look out of place on one of the hardcore hardtails we tested in the December issue.
+In fact, at 64.3° it wouldn’t look out of place on one of the hardcore hardtails we tested in December.
 The 1,196mm wheelbase is also the longest here, even though the Sonder has the shortest chainstays, so you know it’s going to be stable at speed.

 And it’s not just the head angle on the Sonder Transmitter that’s similar to the bikes in the December issue, it also gets the new RockShox Revelation fork with 130mm travel.
 Impressive, given that the Sonder is £400 cheaper than any of those bikes.
 But how does the new Revelation stack up against the other forks in this test?
 Well, it has a similar level of stiffness to the Suntour fork on the Merida Big Trail, without the annoying knocking sound, and it’s every bit as good at ironing out the chatter as the more spindly RockShox forks on the Norco Fluid and Trek Roscoe.